Cricket pitch

 In amateur matches in some parts of the world, artificial pitches are sometimes used.
 These can be a slab of concrete overlaid with a coir mat or artificial turf.
 Sometimes dirt is put over the coir mat to provide an authentic feeling pitch.
 Artificial pitches are rare in professional cricket, being used only when exhibition matches are played in regions where cricket is not a common sport.

 The pitch has specific markings delineating the creases, as specified by the Laws of Cricket.

 The word wicket often occurs in reference to the pitch.
 Although technically incorrect according to the Laws of Cricket (Law 6 covers the pitch and Law 8 the wickets, distinguishing between them), cricket players, followers, and commentators persist in the usage, with context eliminating any possible ambiguity.
 Track or deck are other synonyms for pitch.

 The rectangular central area of the cricket field – the space used for pitches – is known as the square.
-Cricket pitches are usually oriented as close to the north-south direction as practical, because the low afternoon sun would be dangerous for a batter facing due west.
+Cricket pitches are usually oriented as close to the north–south direction as practical, because the low afternoon sun would be dangerous for a batter facing due west.

 Uses of the pitch

-The pitch has one popping crease at each of its ends, with these dividing the field into the two Ground (cricket)#Parts of the pitch, and the area in between (including the creases) in which the ball must be bowled and the batsmen run.
+The pitch has one popping crease at each end.
+These creases divide the field into the two batters' grounds, and the area between them (including the creases) is the zone where the ball must be bowled and the batters run.